zubairsaiyed/ecal/scripts/README.md

 ## `install_compute_pi.sh`

-**Purpose:** Installs the calendar server and sync service on a compute/server machine.
+**Purpose:** Installs the calendar server on a compute/server machine.

 **What it does:**
-- Installs chromium-browser (used by calendar_server.py for rendering)
+- Installs chromium-browser (used by calendar_server.py for rendering screenshots)
 - Creates log directory at `/var/log/ecal`
-- Prompts for Display Pi IP/hostname and configuration
+- Prompts for calendar server port
-- Creates `calendar_sync_config.env` with settings
-- Installs two systemd services:
+- Installs systemd service:
   - `ecal-calendar-server.service` - Calendar web application with /image endpoint
-  - `ecal-calendar-sync.service` - Polls server for changes and uploads screenshots
 - Enables automatic startup on boot

+**Note:** The calendar sync service runs on the Display Pi (as a subprocess), not on the Compute Pi.

 **Usage:**
 ```bash